On the Control of Fork-Join Networks: Simulation

 In Figure \ref{Figure_r1}, we see that the proposed and the SDP policies perform well at each instance.
-The SDP policy performs well even at the instances $\{13,14,\ldots,18\}$, where $\mu_3>\mu_A$.
-On the other hand, the static priority policy does not perform well in the first 6 instances, where server 3 is in heavy traffic.
+SDP policy performs well even at the instances $\{13,14,\ldots,18\}$, where $\mu_3>\mu_A$.
+However, the static priority policy does not perform well in the first 6 instances, where server 3 is in heavy traffic.
 This result is expected because when server 4 gives static priority to buffer 4 under the condition that server 3 is in heavy traffic, jobs in buffer 8 will wait for the jobs in buffer 7.
-In this case, it is more efficient to give priority to the type $b$ jobs in the server 4 and this is exactly what the SDP policy does.
+In this case, it is more efficient to give priority to the type $b$ jobs in server 4 and this is exactly what the SDP policy does.
 The static priority policy performs the best at the instances $\{13,14,\ldots,18\}$, where $\mu_3>\mu_A$.
-Moreover, it performs as well as the SDP policy at the instances $\{7,8,\ldots,12\}$, where $\lambda_a<\mu_3<\mu_A$.
+Moreover, its performance is close to the one of the SDP policy at the instances $\{7,8,\ldots,12\}$, where $\lambda_a<\mu_3<\mu_A$.
 This result is not surprising because static priority policy is asymptotically optimal when server 3 is in light traffic (cf. Remark \ref{sp_optimality_range}).
-At the instances $\{7,8,9\}$ the static priority policy performs better than the SDP policy because server 5 is in heavy traffic at these instances, hence server 4 should not give priority to the type $b$ jobs at all.
-On the other hand, at the instances $\{10,11,12\}$ the SDP policy performs better than the static priority policy, because server 5 is in light traffic at these instances; hence giving priority to type $b$ jobs in the server 4 decreases the waiting time of the jobs in the buffer 10.
+On the one hand, at the instances $\{7,8,9\}$, the static priority policy performs better than the SDP policy because server 5 is in heavy traffic at these instances, hence server 4 should not give priority to the type $b$ jobs at all.
+On the other hand, at the instances $\{10,11,12\}$, SDP policy performs better than the static priority policy, because server 5 is in light traffic at these instances; hence giving priority to type $b$ jobs in server 4 decreases the waiting time of the jobs in buffer 10.